A modern land run? Trump move opens Utah to mining claims under 1872 law

 “We’re working on getting information and new monument maps ready for people interested in claims,” said Utah Bureau of Land Management spokesman Michael Richardson.

 The costs of claiming are low: a $212 filing fee, and an annual maintenance fee of $150.
-Unlike laws governing petroleum extraction, there are no environmental guidelines specific to hard rock mining, and no requirement to pay a royalty.
-The claims provide prospectors mineral rights but not ownership of the land.
+The claims provide prospectors mineral rights, with no requirement to pay the government royalties, but not ownership of the land.

 The law covers mining for uranium, gold, silver, copper and other precious metals, but excludes coal and petroleum.